C & H Stamps

 Sheets?
 Yup, we got ‘em!
 Send your want list for our quotes.
 We also have many mint blocks, if you collect them

 Certificates?
 Why does the stamp need one?
 The CZ first issue, CZ #1-3, were heavily forged, even during their period of use!
 Therefore, it is imperative that an authority – usually the American Philatelic Society (APS), Philatelic Foundation (PF) or Professional Stamp Expertisers (PSE) – certify the stamps; they issue certificates of genuineness that include a photo of the stamp, or buy with my gurantee and then obtain a certificate.
 (2nd best are copies signed by Perry, Bartels and Colman, who used or sold them within days of issuance.)
-I have also seen a forged #15 at auction (May 2011), so that’s important.
+See comments on 1-3 fakes on the listing page.
+I have also seen a inaccurately identified #15 at auction WITH a cert at auction (June 2012), so watch it.
 CZ #46-8 and 67 are often hard to identify and certificates are a good idea; I don’t usually get certs for 46-8 and 67, but if you purchase one of these, you may submit them for certificates and, if not genuine, I will always refund the purchase price, cost of certificates and your postage paid to get the cert.

 Organizations: